NULL-OPERATOR/XO/README.md

   - You can use any language.
   - This can be playable in any form.
 It can be a command line application, a web application, etc.

+User Stories

+As a human,
+So that I can perfect my tic-tac-toe skills,
+I want to play against a computer.

+As a human,
+So that I can beat death,
+I want to be able to play another player

+As a computer,
+I can destroy puny humans.